Over 50 years of combined experience

 4. any other matter that the court thinks proper to consider.

 You will be surprised how often courts exercise this discretion and will impose a section 10.
-Contact us now to see if you are eligible.
+Contact our criminal law firm in Sydney now to see if you are eligible.

 Drug Offences